-This work is accelerating in the run-up to 29 March.
 Of these agreements, the majority will either be in place (subject to Parliamentary scrutiny where required) or discussions are ongoing for delivery for a no deal scenario in view of their importance.
 For many of the agreements that will not be in place on exit, there are mitigations that can be used to ensure continuity of effect.
 The status of specific agreements is available through the links below.

 The EU Treaty Database carries a full list of all international agreements that the UK is covered by via membership of the EU.
 Whilst there are over 1,000 agreements listed, many do not need action.

 There are a variety of reasons for this.
 Many of the agreements listed:

 - Are not relevant to the UK, for example agreements relating to the use of the Euro or the accession of a Member State;

 - Relate to cooperation with other countries and can be replicated through other means, for example whilst the EU favours treaty-based arrangements to cooperate with other partners, we can cooperate to build bilateral relationships without needing a treaty and have put in place other mechanisms with partner countries, such as through dialogues and Memoranda of Understanding;

 - Have been superseded, for example the EU Treaty database lists three agreements with Australia that concern trade in wine, two of which have been superseded by the other;

 - In many cases, replacement agreements incorporate several EU-third country treaties as set out in the list below.
 For example, the new Swiss trade agreement combines 8 original agreements into a single, overarching agreement.